Pranaybot/capstone-project-2/README.md

 The content of the application shrinks or enlarges to fit the size of the screen regardless of whether the application is viewed on a smartphone, tablet, or a computer.

+### Theme toggle for Taskerr work area
+Users can toggle the light/dark theme for the work area page to allow for ease of reading based on their location.

+### Background Customization
+The application contains several background templates which allow for the customization of the Taskerr workspace in the work area page.

 ## Project setup and build

 ### A) Apache Cassandra setup